 Meet Kweisi Gharreau

-After his brother’s homicide, Kweisi sought solace in poetry.
-Which became a vehicle to express his intense anger, but also the cultural, political and environmental circumstances that lead up to his brother’s homicide.
-As an example, listen to “Black Man,” spoken word by Kweisi.
+After his brother’s homicide, kweisi sought solace in poetry, which became a vehicle to express both his intense anger and the cultural, political and environmental circumstances that lead up to his brother’s homicide.
+As an example, listen to “Black Man,” spoken word by kweisi.

-“I never planned on becoming a poet…If I wasn’t blessed with my story, I wouldn’t be who I am today.”
+“I never planned on becoming a poet…If I wasn’t blessed with my story, I wouldn’t be who I am today.”— kweisi

-Standing over his brother’s grave, praying for guidance.
-Consequently, he came to the conclusion forgiveness was the only way to solace and peace.
+He found himself standing over his brother’s grave, praying for guidance.
+Consequently, he came to the conclusion that forgiveness was the only way toward solace and peace.
 As a result, he wrote to his brother’s killers, met them, and forgave them.
-After meeting them, Kweisi began looking for his voice in poetry.
-Eventually leading to his self-published book Innocent Rage.
+After meeting them, kweisi began looking for his voice in poetry—eventually leading to his self-published book, Innocent Rage.

 “Writing poetry allowed me to commit suicide on paper…that was my action…I found my purpose in poetry.” — kweisi

 Interviewers and Writers: Mingjie Zhai and Athena Lim